-Enhanced IDE, IDE RAID (AV40R only), and Floppy Connectors
+Enhanced IDE and Floppy Connectors

-The mainboard features two 40-pin dual-channel IDE device connectors (IDE1/IDE2) providing support for up to four IDE devices, such as CD-ROM and Hard Disk Drives (H.D.D.) and features two 40-pin dual-channel IDE RAID device connectors (RAID1/RAID2) providing support for up to four IDE devices, such as Hard Disk Drives (H.D.D.).
+The mainboard features two 40-pin dual-channel IDE device connectors (IDE1/IDE2) providing support for up to four IDE devices, such as CD-ROM and Hard Disk Drives (H.D.D.) .

 This mainboard also includes one 34-pin floppy disk controller (FDD1) to accommodate the Floppy Disk Drive (FDD).
-Moreover, this mainboard comes with one 80-pin ATA 100/66/33 ribbon cable to connect to IDE (RAID) H.D.D. and one 34-pin ribbon cable for F.D.D. connection.
+Moreover, this mainboard comes with one 80-pin ATA 133/100 ribbon cable to connect to IDE H.D.
+D. and one 34-pin ribbon cable for F.D.D. connection.